billperegoy/elmconf-2018/README.md

 it.
 Most applications have discrete, legal states and a well-defined set of actions that cause legal state transitions.
 In many cases, we represent our state machines in an ad hoc fashion and miss out on the opportunities that a strong type system provides us.
-In this talk, We will explore how to use the Elm architecture and Elm union types to build state machines in our applications.
+In this talk, we will explore how to use the Elm architecture and Elm union types to build state machines in our applications.
 Through a number of examples, we'll see how the Elm architecture can be leveraged using the Elm type system to produce reliable, maintainable